grmarxer/Onboarding/Case_Study_3-BIG-IP_HA_Pair.md

 __Helpful Links__
    - Use the LTM documentation on [support.f5.com](https://support.f5.com) if you have questions on self-ips’ vlans’ etc.
-   - This will help with building the BIG-IP internal and external networks - [Manual : BIG-IP System: Initial Configuration](https://techdocs.f5.com/en-us/bigip-15-1-0/big-ip-system-initial-configuration.html)
+   - This link will help with building the BIG-IP internal and external networks - [Manual : BIG-IP System: Initial Configuration](https://techdocs.f5.com/en-us/bigip-15-1-0/big-ip-system-initial-configuration.html)
    - This link will help build the HA Pair.
 [Manual : BIG-IP Device Service Clustering: Administration](https://techdocs.f5.com/en-us/bigip-14-1-0/big-ip-device-service-clustering-administration-14-1-0.html)

 <br/>